Amazon’s Mission Statement & Vision Statement (An Analysis)

 4. Global industry leadership

 The “lowest prices” variable based on the mission statement guides the pricing strategies included in Amazon’s marketing mix or 4P.
-Low prices are a selling point that makes the company’s e-commerce website and services attractive.
+Low prices are a selling point that makes the company’s e-commerce website and services attractive to customers.
 A corresponding strategic objective is to reduce operational costs to enable the business to minimize prices.
 Amazon’s corporate mission statement also points to having the best product mix and selection to satisfy customers.
 For example, the wide selection of products on the company’s website and mobile app is a factor that attracts shoppers.
 Moreover, Amazon’s mission statement emphasizes convenience, such as in accessing the company’s products via the Internet.
-This characteristic is a response to consumers’ use of “convenience” as a criterion when evaluating the quality and attractiveness of online retail services.
+This characteristic is a response to customers’ use of “convenience” as a criterion when evaluating the quality and attractiveness of online retail services.
 The inclusion of “Earth” means that Amazon’s corporate mission statement pushes the multinational business to become a leader in customer satisfaction relative to all firms in the global market.

 Amazon’s Vision Statement